 “Our agents don’t just sell policies, they are expert church insurance risk managers,” Bower added. “(We) help to put together child protection policies, employment handbooks for ministries and dealing with safety and security issues constantly.
 We are even offering payroll processing for our church clients.
 Our mission is to ‘service the kingdom by serving the church,’ and that is what we do.”

 Serving others.
 That’s what churches are called to do.
-And in this case, giving back is also what Brotherhood Insurance has been doing nearly every fall for the last six years.
+And in this case, giving back is also what Brotherhood Insurance has been doing nearly every fall.

-Note: Any church, presbytery or camp within the Synod of the Trinity that would be interested in learning more about the Brotherhood Insurance Partnership can email Atnip at firstname.lastname@example.org or call Bower Insurance at 1-800-326-7200.
+Note: Any church, presbytery or camp within the Synod of the Trinity that would be interested in learning more about the Brotherhood Insurance Partnership can email the Synod office at email@example.com or call Bower Insurance at 1-800-326-7200.